mherchel/herchel.com/src/blog/variables/index.md

 ## CSS Variables to the rescue!

-[CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) (aka CSS Custom Properties) are awesome.
+[CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) (aka CSS Custom Properties) are awesome, but don't confuse them with Sass variables.
+The difference with CSS Variables is that they can be changed at runtime.
 Let's get started.

 First we'll add the variable to the `:root` element (which is the `<html>` element).
 We call this `--primary` because it's the primary color.
 Variables are always prepended with double-hyphens.